Ferlab-Ste-Justine/openstack-zeppelin/README.md

 This Terraform module provisions a Zeppelin VM in OpenStack.
 The Zeppelin server provisioned has the following characteristics:
 - Provisions executors in a Kubernetes cluster.
 - Uses S3 for storage.
-- Utilizes an Hive metastore.
+- Utilizes a Hive metastore.
 - Operates with Spark 3 in Scala.
 - Saves its notebooks in S3.
 - Expects to communicate with a group of Kubernetes workers to access the Hive metastore, with client traffic originating from the Kubernetes cluster's workers.